Caryndcarter/weather-app/README.md

 You will also see the next 5 days forecast for that city shown to the right below today's weather.

+On the back end, the application should include a `searchHistory.json` file that will be used to store and retrieve cities using the `fs` module.

 You can also experience this app at this URL for the hosted version:

 ![Demo](./assets/weather-app-screenshot.png)